civisanalytics/civis-python/docs/source/user_guide.rst

 Once you've written code that uses :class:`~civis.APIClient`, you've got to test it.
 Because you want a testing environment not dependent upon an API key or an internet connection, you will employ the mocking technique.

-To this end, :func:`civis.tests.create_client_mock` will create a mock object that looks like an APIClient.
+To this end, :func:`civis.tests.create_client_mock` will create a mock object that looks like an API client object.
 This mock object is configured to error if any method calls have non-existent / misspelled parameters.

 Suppose this function is in your code: